angrybuddy/Gangster-Legends-V2/README.md

 5. The game should now be made with some sample data
 6. Register a new user account
 7. Open up phpMyAdmin and go to the `users` table and edit the `U_userLevel` from `1` to `2`

-# Example

-A demo can be found at http://demo.glscript.net/

-**After registering you will become an admin automatically, this is only on the demo site.**